It’s a dangerous occupation drawing comparisons between people, as you run the risk of bumping into other’s preconceptions and opinions.

-Has the time has come for that second wave of a raising of awareness, of the lack of political recognition of the issue – a call for initiatives that will steer New Zealand away from its own ‘Boy Crisis’.
+Has the time come for that second wave of a raising of awareness, of the lack of political recognition of our issue?
+A call for initiatives that will steer New Zealand away from what Warren calls the ‘Boy Crisis’.

-Where do we start – is it time to get Warren Farrell back here again?
+Where do we start – is it time to get Warren Farrell back to New Zealand again?

 To hear what he has to say first hand and translate that to the New Zealand situation.